artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 ### ESLint

 How can you be sure your syntax is correct?
 JavaScript has a really powerful and extensible linter called ESLint.
 If parses your JavaScript and offers warnings and errors around your syntax.
-You can use this to provide a consistant codebase, or in my case, to be lazy with your formatting.
+You can use this to provide a consistent codebase, or in my case, to be lazy with your formatting.
 Fixing a lot of issues is one command away.

 # Development